Aerial Monocular 3D Object Detection: Methodology

 \subsection{Categorical altitude estimation}

-Here we elaborate on the details of the proposed categorical altitude estimation module~\eqref{eq:altitude}.
+Here we elaborate on the details of the proposed categorical altitude estimation module in Equation~\eqref{eq:altitude}.
 The specific goal is to localize the object in $z$-axis.
 Categorical altitude estimation is critical for 3D detection in aerial view as the observed ground is broader and not flat, and allows to place 2D image information at the correct 3D locations, providing side information for precise warping.
 It is challenging because the aerial perspective encounters severe long-range issues, where the altitude difference across objects is relatively minor compared to the distance between objects and the drone.
-It is almost impossible to accurately localize the objects in a continuous manner.
-To alleviate the difficulty of altitude estimation, we categorize the altitude into multiple bins and substitute the regression task with a classification task.
+To tackle this issue, we categorize the altitude into multiple bins and substitute the regression task with a classification task.

 To realize this, we first estimate the altitude level at each RV pixel.
 Intuitively, image context can provide rich altitude hints.
 For example, since most vehicles have similar sizes, they look bigger when they are closer to the drone and smaller when far away from the drone.
 The RV map of altitude confidence is obtained as